Vanity to Coffee Cart – Furniture Makeover (Chalky Finish)

 I have a fan in my kitchen and it was pretty warm before I knew it I was able to give it a second coat.
 I taped off the mirror while they dried then gave the drawers an accent of Americana Yellow Gold Metallic Paint.
 It’s a multi-surface metallic.
 In two light coats.

-Painting Tip: Use an angled brush for creating straight lines.
-Hold it like you would a pencil but, use your pinky finger for keeping your hand steady and lightly drag the brush along.
+Painting Tip: Use an angled brush to create straight lines.
+Hold it like you would a pencil but, use your pinky finger to keep your hand steady and lightly drag the brush along.
 I used a dry brush technique.
-Only keeping the paint on one side of the brush then reloading as needed.
+Only keep the paint on one side of the brush and then reload as needed.

-To get the mirror covered use painters tape and as it, curves use smaller pieces to fit in as close as possible.
+To get the mirror covered use painters tape and as it, curves use smaller pieces to fit in as closely as possible.

 Before you know it the beauty of the design just pops with the paint color transformation.
 Tip: When detailing have Qtips ready and one that is wet for quick wipe fixes.

-Lastly, I decided on a matte varnish. (above image prior to varnish) I used DuraClear by Americana.
-It has easy to clean up with soap and water.
+Lastly, I decided on a matte varnish. (above image before varnish) I used DuraClear by Americana.
+It is easy to clean up with soap and water.
 Use by applying thin layers and let layers dry in between coats!

-• It drys with a light sheen.
+- It dries with a light sheen.
 I love it!

 Mr. has been too busy but, we probably are going to drill a small hole for the cords to go into the drawers and through the back of the cabinet to the outlet.

-2. I have since gotten transformed my kitchen into a shared office space.
-See the additions and makeover home office makeover here
+- I have since transformed my kitchen into a shared office space.
+See the additions and makeover home office makeover here.

-3. Currently, I have moved my coffee station back to my counter (I am using the pour-over method to make coffee which takes up less space, I still use and love my Nespresso) and have decorated my vanity, using it in my entryway.
-You can see how I decorated the vanity now, plus I share tips for how to make your own chalkboard signs.
+- Currently, I have moved my coffee station back to my counter (I am using the pour-overmethod to make coffee which takes up less space, I still use and love my Nespresso) and have decorated my vanity, using it in my entryway.
+You can see how I decorated the vanity now, plus I share tips for how to make your chalkboard signs.

 I do set this vintage vanity back into a coffee cart during the holidays and use it in my dining/living room.
 It’s been so versatile.
 If there is one thing I’d do differently (as mentioned above and still haven’t done) and still may do is drill holes in the top and through the back of the drawers for the cords to go through.
 I hope this inspires you to upcycle a piece of furniture!

 Do you like upcycling furniture?
-Or doing your own furniture makeovers?
+Or do-it-yourself furniture makeovers?

 Looking for more painting with chalk paint ideas?